 FOBP applications must include a letter of commitment from each author.
 See D2.
 Form and Content of Application Submission for a complete description of the letter of commitment requirements, which vary depending on if the book's underlying research was funded by an NEH program for individuals or institutions.
-In the letter, authors should:
+In the letter, authors must:

-- Indicate that they concur with the applicant's plan to release a free-to-download digital edition of their book governed by a Creative Commons license. - Provide the original Federal Award Identification Number.
+- indicate that they concur with the applicant's plan to release a free-to-download digital edition of their book governed by a Creative Commons license - acknowledge that they will receive a \$600 honorarium from the press - provide the original Federal Award Identification Number.
 To look up an award number, consult NEH's online query form.
+If there is difficulty finding the number, please reach out to odh@neh.gov.

-Letters written by NEH individual award recipients should also:
+Letters written by NEH individual award recipients must also: